openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

 - After verifying the data, you can exit the Cassandra shell by typing `exit`.

-### Modify your Cassandra StatefulSet YAML to use the mayastor-single-replica storage class
+### Modify your Cassandra StatefulSet YAML to use the Replicated Storage-Single-Replica Storage Class

 - Before making changes to the Cassandra StatefulSet YAML, create a backup to preserve the existing configuration by running the following command: